paladin-bladesmith/stake-program/README.md

 ### `SolStakerStakeTokens`

 Stakes tokens with the given config.
 This instruction is used by SOL staker stake accounts.
 The total amount of staked tokens is limited to the `1.3 * current amount of SOL` staked by the SOL staker.

-### `SyncSolStake`

-Sync the SOL stake balance with a validator and SOL staker stake accounts.

-> [!NOTE]
-> This is a permissionless instruction.
-Anybody can sync the balance of a SOL stake account.

 ### `UpdateConfig`